Ribeiro-Tiago/cartrack/README.md

+# How to run
+- clone repo
+- cd to cloned folder
+- npm install
+- npm run

+# Assignment

 We would like you to build a simple webpage that shows / lists the current Team users.

 You should use the following endpoint https://jsonplaceholder.typicode.com/users  to fake data.